Ezekiel 9

 It was not historically fulfilled as Ezekiel 9 tells us.
 Now, this is not a great problem for us, for we expect to see figurative things in a vision anyway, if we get some literal truths in there too, then that is like a bonus for us.

 This would break Ezekiel’s heart, for maybe those he knew were amongst this group in the sanctuary.
 If he had trained as a priest, then he would undoubtedly know those involved in the temple.
+Those who are closest to God gave them greater responsibility.
+With greater knowledge comes greater responsibility.
+This is a principle that the New Testament echoes, Matthew 18:15-20 / Luke 12:48.

 The person who has become a Christian knows more, has shared more blessings from God, and consequently has more responsibility.
-If the Christian leaves God, then he will face the same punishment as the priests viewed in this chapter of Ezekiel.
-2 Peter 2:20-22 / Hebrews 6:4-8.
+If the Christian leaves God, then he will face the same punishment as the priests viewed in this chapter of Ezekiel, 2 Peter 2:20-22 / Hebrews 6:4-8.

 ‘While they were killing, and I was left alone, I fell facedown, crying out, ‘Alas, Sovereign LORD!
 Are you going to destroy the entire remnant of Israel in this outpouring of your wrath on Jerusalem?’
 He answered me, ‘The sin of the people of Israel and Judah is exceedingly great; the land is full of bloodshed and the city is full of injustice.
 They say, ‘The LORD has forsaken the land; the LORD does not see.’
 So, I will not look on them with pity or spare them, but I will bring down on their own heads what they have done.’
 Then the man in linen with the writing kit at his side brought back word, saying, ‘I have done as you commanded.’
 Ezekiel 9:8-11

-We know there was a remnant from the previous marking, but it is very clear that the man in linen did not need much ink.
-Abraham, Genesis 18:22ff / Amos 7:1-6.
+The answer comes back, to Ezekiel’s original question, ‘are you going to kill everyone?
+And God answers, ‘yes, almost!’
+Ezekiel 9:10.
+He will not have pity or spare anyone who hasn’t been marked, Ezekiel 9:10.
+We know there was a remnant from the previous marking, Ezekiel 9:4, but it is very clear that the man in linen did not need much ink.

 Go To Ezekiel 10